trongrg/bootstrap-limit/README.md

 bootstrap-limit triggers the following custom events:

 * `bootstrap-limit:initialized` – Triggered after initialization.
-If data needs to be prefetched, this event will not be triggered until after the prefetched data is processed.

-* `bootstrap-limit:crossed` – Triggered when the dropdown menu of a bootstrap-limit is opened.
+* `bootstrap-limit:crossed` – Triggered when the number of characters inside input/textarea crossed its allowed max length.

-* `bootstrap-limit:uncrossed` – Triggered when the dropdown menu of a bootstrap-limit is closed.
+* `bootstrap-limit:uncrossed` – Triggered when the number of characters inside input/textarea uncrossed its allowed max length.

 All custom events are triggered on the element initialized as a bootstrap-limit.